Dinah Marler: Storylines

 In the meantime, Dinah was becoming increasingly jealous of Hart's new friend--Cassie Layne, an ex-stripper who was trying to raise money to get her daughter out of foster care.
 Dinah eventually lost Hart, due to her meddling in Cassie's quest to get her daughter back.
 Dinah started obsessing with finding a way to win him back, alienating herself from her family.
 Knowing that Hart could not resist the maternal-type, Dinah borrowed a baby and set it up so Hart would see her caring for a child.
 Her plan worked with Hart believing that Dinah had changed and they reconciled.
 Later, Dinah was devastated when Hart broke their engagement saying that he no longer loved her.
-Making matters worse was the fact that Vanessa sympathized with Cassie and told Dinah that she needed to move on with her life.
+Making matters worse was that Vanessa sympathized with Cassie and told Dinah that she needed to move on with her life.
 Afterwards, Dinah decided to focus her energies on getting Hart back.
 Having found Cassie's ex-husband, Rob, at a halfway house in Chicago, Dinah asked him to come to Springfield to help break-up Cassie and Hart.
 Dinah further enticed him with the concept that she had help him get custody of Tammy, Cassie's daughter.
 When her plans did not work, she accused Cassie of having an affair with Josh.
 At the same time, Dinah became convinced that Cassie was keeping a secret, along with Vanessa's doctor, Michael Burke, and decided to find out what exactly Cassie was up to.
 Dinah broke into Michael's apartment to see what she could find.
 While she could not find anything, it was apparent that Cassie was keeping a secret from Hart and that was damaging their relationship.